Frank Millar (politician, born 1925)

 Frank Millar (1925 – 13 May 2001) was a Northern Irish unionist politician.

+Background

 Millar worked in the shipyards, where he became a shop steward, before becoming a founder member of Ulster Protestant Action in 1956.

 Millar was first elected to Belfast City Council in 1972, representing Dock, then the Antrim and Shore Road areas.
 He held his seat at each subsequent election until retiring in 1993.
-He was Deputy Lord Mayor of Belfast in 1981-2 and 1992-3.
+He was Deputy Lord Mayor of Belfast in 1981–2 and 1992–3.